masaochi/TC/docs/how_to_use.rst

    $ mpirun -np 4 $HOME/TC++/ver.1.0/src/tc++

-Since TC++ does not use OpenMP parallelization, please set **OMP_NUM_THREADS** to be 1.
+One can also use MPI+OpenMP parallelization by setting **OMP_NUM_THREADS** to a non-unity value, while MPI is more efficient than OpenMP with respect to computational time in TC++.

 .. note::

-   If you find that the memory requirement is too demanding for your machines, it is possible to specify a larger value for **OMP_NUM_THREADS**, which reduces the memory requirement **per node** in parallelized calculation.
+   If you find that the memory requirement is too demanding (e.g., in massively parallel computation), MPI+OpenMP calculation with a large value of **OMP_NUM_THREADS** can reduce the memory requirement **per node**.

 .. _output_files: